 The Charter School receives public funds from the District of Columbia based on the number of students they enroll according to the Uniform Per Student Funding Formula developed by the Mayor and City Council.
 This per pupil allocation is supplemented with extra funds for students with special needs.
-During the years ended June 30, 2017 and 2016, eighty-one percent (81%) and eighty-seven percent (87%), respectively, of total support excluding donated services was received from the District of Columbia in the form of per pupil funding.
+During the years ended June 30, 2018 and 2017, seventy-three (73%) and eighty-one percent (81%), respectively, of total support excluding donated services was received from the District of Columbia in the form of per pupil funding.

 In addition to the revenue received through the Uniform Per Student Funding, the Charter School receives state and federal grants awarded under the auspices of the U.S. Department of Education (No Child Left Behind and special education) as well as the U.S. Department of Agriculture (Child Nutrition).
-The Charter School is entitled to receive these funds by virtue of its recognition as a Local Education Agency by the District of Columbia Public Charter School Board (DC PCSB).
+The Charter School is entitled to receive these funds by virtue of its recognition as a Local Education Agency by the District of Columbia Public Charter School Board (DCPCSB).